 Vinyl fencing, on the other hand, is made from PVC, a type of plastic that’s not biodegradable and can be harmful to the environment during production and disposal.

 So, if you’re looking for a fencing solution that offers the best of all worlds – beauty, durability, low maintenance, and environmental responsibility – composite fencing is the way to go.
-Why compromise when you can have it all?
-Your future self (and your garden) will thank you for making the smart choice.
+Its aesthetic appeal, simple maintenance and, most importantly, longevity will make it a brilliant asset to your garden for years to come.

 Ready to explore the world of composite fencing?
-We’re here to help you find the perfect solution for your home.
+At Dino Decking, we’re here to help you find the perfect solution for your home.
+Our range of composite fencing is made to be durable, long-lasting and stylish.
+We’re so confident in the quality of our fencing that we offer a 10-year warranty.
 Get in touch with us today, and let’s make your fencing dreams a reality!